hitokiri-mata/katacoda-courses/kubernetes-fundamentals/volumes/step4-pods.md

 `kubectl logs counter count-log-2`{{execute}}

 The primary container has no knowledge or coupling to the sidecars.
-Each sidecar has no knowledge of what is generating the logs.
+Each sidecar has no information about what is generating the logs.
 Each decoupled container independently writes and reads the logs.
 There a many uses for sidecars, adapters and ambassadors using this composite container pattern, all because they can efficiently share files with each other via emptyDir.

+In the next step will look at another helpful technique for sharing emptyDir, initContainers.